Medicinal 'magic mushrooms': The new Prozac?

-Depression tops the list.
+Which problems do psychoactive drugs treat?Depression tops the list.
 But researchers have begun testing the drugs' effects on other mental problems, including obsessive-compulsive disorder, end-of-life anxiety, drug and alcohol addiction, and post-traumatic stress disorder in soldiers.

-No. While psilocybin has sparked the most interest, other drugs, like LSD and MDMA ("Ecstasy"), have also gained support in the medical world.
+Is psilocybin the only hallucinogen under consideration for medical use?No. While psilocybin has sparked the most interest, other drugs, like LSD and MDMA ("Ecstasy"), have also gained support in the medical world.

-A combination of increased acceptance of drug use in society and newly instituted, "rigorous protocols and safeguards," says John Tierney in The New York Times, have allowed scientists to reinvestigate the drugs' medicinal benefits.
+Why are these drugs getting a second chance?A combination of increased acceptance of drug use in society and newly instituted, "rigorous protocols and safeguards," says John Tierney in The New York Times, have allowed scientists to reinvestigate the drugs' medicinal benefits.
 And so far, the results have been encouraging, with many test subjects reporting profound improvements in their mental states after only one use of psilocybin.

-A wide range of medical researchers and universities, like Johns Hopkins, the University of Arizona, Harvard, New York University, and the University of California, Los Angeles.
+Who's conducting the studies?A wide range of medical researchers and universities, like Johns Hopkins, the University of Arizona, Harvard, New York University, and the University of California, Los Angeles.
 Nonprofit groups, like the Heffter Research Institute and the Multidisciplinary Association for Psychedelic Studies (MAPS) are also supporting research into the drugs.

-Absolutely not.
+Is it safe to self-medicate with psychedelics?Absolutely not.
 Aside from the highly illegal status of these drugs, psilocybin, LSD, and other psychedelics can have a wide range of effects, depending on the environment in which users consume them.
 Because of this, researchers tightly control their test subjects' environments while administering the drugs, and aid them through periods of anxiety sometimes brought on by their use.